joakim/kay/README.md

     }
 }

-"create a Nexus9 cell by cloning and extending Replicant"
+"create a Nexus9 cell by cloning and extending the Replicant cell"
 Nexus9: Replicant with {
     replicant: self
     model: 'Nexus 9'